Selling a House with Asbestos: What Are the Key Considerations?

 What Remediation Options Are Available?

-If you discover asbestos, consider your choices to make the property safer and more appealing to purchasers.
+If you find asbestos, think about your options for making the property safer and more desirable to buyers.

 - Asbestos Abatement: In California, abatement means safely removing or sealing asbestos materials.